dan-silver/coinbase_exchange/README.md

 # Coinbase Exchange Ruby Client
 The library wraps the http request and message signing.
 Create an account at https://exchange.coinbase.com to get started.

-### NOTE - As a launch promo, there are [no Coinbase Exchange trading fees](http://blog.coinbase.com/post/109202118547/coinbase-launches-first-regulated-bitcoin-exchange) through the end of March.

 ## Installation
 ```gem install coinbase_exchange```